for-l00p/meetup_rsvp_prediction/README.md

 ## Modeling

 I performed a number of different regression models on the dataset.
-Below are the results of the regression model using ```group_category``` followed by a new iteration of the model that replaces the category with ```event_topic```.
+Below are the results of the regression model using ```group_category``` followed by a second iteration that replaces the category with ```event_topic```. [note differences in performance]

 ## NLP: Topic Modeling of Event Descriptions

 ## Takeaways & Next Steps

 One of the biggest caveats for this model is that 'yes' RSVP count inherently is not an accurate reflection of actual event attendance.
-However, until actually attendance data is collected, we
+However, until accurate and comprehensive attendance data is available, the yes-RSVP count can serve as a suitable proxy.
+When and if actual attendance data is available, the same preprocessing and modeling steps can be taken as outlined here to obtain predictions using real attendance data.

+For next steps, I plan to gather event data for the rest of 2018 to improve model performance, namely to address the uneven distribution of lower-RSVP-count vs. higher-RSVP-count events.
+Additionally, I would like to frame this question as a classification problem to provide a range prediction instead of a single-value prediction which may be difficult for event organizers to interpret.
+Providing a lower and upper headcount will likely be much easier for event organizers to work with.

 - reg w/ all data
 - class w/ all data (measure performance w/ ROC-AUC graphs, confusion matrices & precision/recall/F1)